Today on the Doc On The Run podcast were talking about what to do if your shin splints won’t go away.

 Let’s say you are worried you might have a tibial stress fracture.

-If you live in California, Texas or anywhere overseas I can order the x-rays or MRI for you.
+If you live in California, Texas, Florida or anywhere overseas I can order the x-rays or MRI for you.
 I can then review your x-rays or MRI.
 We could just discuss the images over the phone during a remote consultation or a Skype consultation.
 I do these sort of Virtual Doctor Visits all the time.

 Not only is a telemedicine consultation more convenient, faster and easier, it’s often a whole lot cheaper than going to a normal doctor’s office.